ashish-37/Affinity-Answers-Entry-Task/README.md

 # Affinity-Answers-Entry-Task
-Affinity Answers Entry Task for Internship
+Affinity Answers Entry Task for Internship<br>
 The degree of profanity.ipynb is jupyter notebook that contains answer to first question and the pdf file contains answers to next questions.